Ministry of Unification

 The Ministry of Unification (Korean: 통일부) is an executive department of the South Korean government aimed at promoting Korean reunification.
-It was first established in 1969 as the National Unification Board, under the rule of Park Chung-hee.
+It was first established in 1969 as the National Unification Board, under the rule of Park Chung Hee.
 It gained its current status in 1998 and has played a major role in promoting inter-Korean dialogues, exchanges and cooperation.
+Its headquarters are on the third and fourth floors of the Seoul Government Complex in Jongno District, Seoul.